-Database options in AWS and Azure also similar.
-But there is the essential difference which IT Pros need to understand.
-Amazon offers a verity of AWS Relational Database (AWS RDS) options.
+Database options in AWS and Azure are also similar.
+But there is an essential difference that IT Pros need to understand.
+Amazon offers a variety of AWS Relational Database (AWS RDS) options.
 In Azure, Azure Relational Database options are Azure SQL Databases, Azure DB for MySQL, and Azure DB for PostgreSQL.

-Azure offers Cosmos DB (Azure Cosmos DB) to build non relational Database for your applications and services.
-Azure Cosmos DB provides additional features like SQL query, unstructured data, low latency, and Geo replication Where in AWS offers Amazon DynamoDB to have Fast and flexible non relational database service in the cloud.
+Azure offers Cosmos DB (Azure Cosmos DB) to build a nonrelational Database for your applications and services.
+Azure Cosmos DB provides additional features like SQL query, unstructured data, low latency, and Geo-replication.
+AWS offers Amazon DynamoDB to have Fast and flexible nonrelational database service in the cloud.

 Traditional Data Warehousing

 Traditional Data Warehousing options are available for both AWS and Azure.
-Amazon AWS offers AWS Redshift database for traditional data warehousing requirements of your applications and services.
-Where in Azure offers you Azure SQL Data Warehouse solution to meet your application requirements.
-Similar to AWS Redshift, Azure SQL Date Warehouse is fast, fully managed, and petabyte scale data warehouse.
+Amazon AWS offers the AWS Redshift database for traditional data warehousing requirements of your applications and services.

 Big Data Offerings